Q: I'm quite an advanced player, and I've taken many quartet courses before. Will "Basically Quartets" be too easy for me?

 A:

-group activities are geared toward string players.
+Definitely!
+As long as your oboist knows that group activities are geared toward string players.

-Q: What about trios?
+Q: What about quintets, sextets, etc.?

 A: